-15 Executive Order 12612 was in effect during this time period.
+&lt;sup>15 Executive Order 12612 was in effect during this time period.

-16 U.S. GENERAL ACCOUNTING OFFICE, GAO/T-GGD-99-93, IMPLEMENTATION OF EXECUTIVE ORDER 12612 IN THE RULEMAKING PROCESS 1 (1999).
+&lt;sup>16 U.S. General Accounting Office, GAO/T-GGD-99-93, IMPLEMENTATION OF EXECUTIVE ORDER 12612 IN THE RULEMAKING PROCESS 1 (1999).
 The exact number of federalism impact assessments during this period is in some doubt but appears to be quite small.
-See Nina A. Mendelson, Chevron and Preemption, 102 MICH.
-L. REV. 737, 784 n.192 (2004) (reporting identification of 9 federalism impact assessments from the fourth quarter of 1998); see also id at 783-84 (demonstrating that federalism impact statements are relatively rare and of "poor quality").
+See Nina A. Mendelson, Chevron and Preemption, 102 Mich.
+L. Rev. 737, 784 n.192 (2004) (reporting identification of 9 federalism impact assessments from the fourth quarter of 1998); see also id at 783-84 (demonstrating that federalism impact statements are relatively rare and of "poor quality").
 Of course, many rules do not require a federalism impact assessment.
 The number of rules that should have included one is unknown, but the very small number that did suggests that agencies were "not implementing the order as vigorously as they could."
 GAO report, supra, at 13.

-17 See Catherine M. Sharkey, Federalism Accountability: "Agency Forcing" Measures, 58 DUKE L.J.
-2125, 2131-439 (2009) (analyzing several rulemaking proceedings in which an agency's NPRM stated that a rule would have no federalism impact, but in which the agency stated that the final rule had preemptive effect, in some cases without preparing a federalism impact statement or consulting with state officials); see also Nina A. Mendelson, A Presumption Against Agency Preemption, 102 Nw.
+&lt;sup>17 See Catherine M. Sharkey, Federalism Accountability: "Agency Forcing" Measures, 58 DUKE L.J.
+2125, 2131-439 (2009) (analyzing several rulemaking proceedings in which an agency's notice of proposed rulemaking stated that a rule would have no federalism impact, but in which the agency stated that the final rule had preemptive effect, in some cases without preparing a federalism impact statement or consulting with state officials); see also Nina A. Mendelson, A Presumption Against Agency Preemption, 102 Nw.
 L. REV. 695, 719 (2008) (reporting results from a further, 2006 study of preemptive rules, which disclosed that, out of six preemptive rulemakings studied, only three contained federalism impact analysis, and only one of the analyses "went beyond stating either that the agency concluded that it possessed statutory authority to preempt or that the document had been made available for comment, including to state officials").